3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Marco Cognetta, Tokyo Institute of Technology, Google

-- Marzieh Fadaee, Zeta Alpha Vector
+- Marzieh Fadaee, Cohere for AI

 - Matt Post, Microsoft